AER48 with Revalve Control

 Kreft Moto has identified the following performance issues with the stock AER fork:

 - Hyper-progressive spring curve.
 AER48 relies largely on spring force to control travel usage and prevent bottoming.
 While the fork has excellent bottoming resistance, this approach has drawbacks.
 Spring force is position-sensitive, not speed-sensitive, so the fork exerts the same force at a given point in the travel regardless of the size of the bump.
-Shim-controlled valves have the special ability to create a damping force proportional to the impact force, which is a great advantage in dissipating the energy most efficiently – which is to say, in the plushest way possible.
-This is why AER48 feels plush at the top of the stroke, but harsh deeper in the travel.
+Shim-controlled valves have the unique ability to create damping force in proportion to the impact force, which is a great advantage in dissipating the energy efficiently – which is to say, in the plushest way possible.
+The highly progressive spring curve is a major reason why AER48 feels plush at the top of the stroke, but harsh deeper in the travel.

 - Rides too high in the stroke.
 For the reasons described above, AER48 needs to ride high in the stroke to feel compliant.
 However, the excessively tall ride height causes poor cornering traction, inaccurate line tracking, and an unsettled, "dancy" feel at the front wheel.

-- Oversimplified mid-valve.
+- Oversimplified mid-valve (XC and XC-F models).
 AER48 uses a check spring type mid-valve in place of a traditional shim stack.
 A single wave spring and check shim controls fluid flow through the valve.
 This configuration reduces assembly time, but also reduces consistency, durability, and our ability to tune the valve.
 It also contributes to a "blow-off" feel that makes the fork less sensitive to small bumps but use travel rapidly on larger impacts (again, relying on the air spring to control travel usage).